Fruity sweet with no-doubt devilish heat…

 How can you use Devil’s Tongue peppers?

-First – as with any extra-hot pepper, the Devil’s Tongue should be used with great care.
+First, as with any extra-hot pepper, the Devil’s Tongue should be handled with great care.
 Use gloves when handling to keep severe chili burn at bay.
 And know your best options to curb chili burn if it occurs.

 Where can you buy Devil’s Tongue peppers?

-They aren’t nearly as common as habanero peppers, so if you’re in a brick and mortar supermarket, try the habanero for a similar heat and flavor.
+They aren’t nearly as common as habanero peppers, so if you’re in a supermarket, you have a better shot at finding a habanero (but no guarantee) for a similar heat and flavor.
 Look to farmer’s markets and local growers if you want to find them fresh.
 Or, you can try your hand at growing them yourself.
 Devil’s Tongue seeds are easy to buy online, and they are prolific growers.
 Plus, their color really adds pop to a garden or container.
 For as mean as this pepper can be, it’s a real beauty to behold.